tranminhduc4796/intek_redux/README.md

     ![QR Code](./QR_code.png)

-(This project has not been modified to run in local yet)
+(This project has not been checked to run in local yet)
 ## Features
 * IMDB:
     * Show a list of 10 rating movies on IMDB descending.